DerwenAI/kglab/README.md

 have an [MIT license](https://spdx.org/licenses/MIT.html) which is succinct and simplifies use in commercial applications.

-All materials herein are Copyright (c) 2020-2021 Derwen, Inc.
+All materials herein are Copyright &copy; 2020-2021 Derwen, Inc.

 ## Attribution